What Does Therapy Cost? (With Tips to Help You Pay Less)

 How Much Does Therapy Cost If You Use Insurance?

-For people who have insurance with mental health coverage, the cost of a therapy session with an in-network therapist is usually the same as the average co-pay to see a medical specialist, or about $30 to $50 per session.
+If you have insurance with mental health coverage, the cost of a therapy session with an in-network therapist is usually the same as your co-pay to see a medical specialist.
+On average, specialist co-pays are about $30 to $50 per session.

 Your Insurance Shouldn't Charge More for Therapy

-Federal regulations including the Mental Health Parity and Addiction Equity Act (Parity Act) and the Affordable Care Act require insurance companies to charge equitable rates for mental health and medical services.
+Federal regulations including the Parity Act and the Affordable Care Act require insurance companies to charge equitable rates for mental health and medical services.
 This means they can’t assign higher co-pays to mental health specialists than they assign to medical specialists.

 Some plans are exempt from these laws, and others simply don’t follow them.
 But in many cases, if you know your rights under the Parity Act, you can hold your insurance company accountable.
 Push back if you find you’re paying more out of pocket for therapy than you’d pay for the same level of medical care.